 Turmeric is a medical spice that holds a special place in human metabolism and culture.
 The modern scientific researches and studies have also proved that the spice is highly useful for human well being and overall health.

 Although the spice is considered to be highly useful and it is widely used in Asian cuisine, there may be several side effects both good and bad.

 Turmeric also has various health benefits.
 It is known to destroy the cancerous cells.
-It lowers the unhealthy inflammation levels in human body, protects body against heavy metal toxicity and offers various other health benefits.
+It lowers the unhealthy inflammation levels in the human body, protects body against heavy metal toxicity, and offers various other health benefits.